top of page

 In 2021, I co-founded Yacht Club Yoga in Port Melbourne — a place where everyone’s welcome.
 We practice by the bay, breathe in the salt air, and let the sound of the masts become part of the meditation.
 It’s not about perfection or performance — it’s about community, connection, and remembering that calm is our natural state.

-That same energy flows into Eco Yoga Retreats, and now the Samoa Eco Yoga Retreat — where yoga meets purpose.
+That same energy flows into Eco Yoga Retreats, and the Samoa Eco Yoga Retreat — where yoga meets purpose.
 There, the ocean connects us across cultures and continents.
 Together, we’ve planted coral and trees, supported reef restoration and reforestation, and raised funds for literacy resources, uniforms, and classroom supplies for Lalomanu Primary School — small ripples of kindness that keep moving outward.

 If there’s one thing I’ve learned, it’s that we’re all just finding our way home — back to the breath, back to the heart, back to that quiet place inside that already knows peace.